We have written stories about the Kingdom of Wonders, Cambodia, quite extensively and for a good reason.

 Today is all about where to go in Cambodia, a well planned and travel-tested 2 week Cambodia itinerary where you can experience all the different layers of culture and landscapes that this country has to offer.

-This was how we travelled as a family with young kids; each destinations different than the one before it, always something new to see and something fresh to discover.
+This was how we travelled as a family with young kids; each destination different than the one before it, always something new to see and something fresh to discover.
 We were able to check out a variety of destinations from the cities, to the countryside, to floating villages and even beautiful islands.
+You can also check out our post on the unique things to do in Cambodia to help you plot out your itinerary.

 Enticed yet?
 Well, scroll down to read more.